polyccon/cv/CV.md

 Familiar with __Python__ : completed intermediate and introduction to Python for Data Science on Datacamp.

-I also used __Matlab__ for the data analysis of my PhD research results.
+I also used __Matlab__ for the data analysis of my PhD research results, as well as other software like Origin, Matlab, Mathematica etc.

 ## OS